Haunted Tales for Wicked Kids

-Haunted Tales for Wicked Kids (Portuguese: Historietas Assombradas), or Haunted Tales, is a Brazilian animated television series produced by Cartoon Network Brazil.
-Since its debut the series was the most watched animated series on the channel, surpassing even the original productions channel.
-It was based on a short film of the same name created by Victor-Hugo Borges in 2009.
-40 episodes were produced.
+Haunted Tales for Wicked Kids (Portuguese: Historietas Assombradas para Crianças Malcriadas), or Haunted Tales, is a Brazilian animated television series produced by Cartoon Network Brazil.
+The series chronicles the adventures of Pepe and his friends in a dark world filled with sinister creatures and monsters.

+The series was based on a stop-motion short film of the same name created by Victor-Hugo Borges in 2005.